Vice president touts GOP tax overhaul in Kentucky visit

 The distillers group said U.S. and EU spirits exporters have jointly benefited from duty-free access to each other's markets for more than two decades.

+"If all of this were to come to fruition, the irony, I feel, is that a company like Brown-Forman could be an unfortunate and unintended victim of a policy which, in part, is aimed at promoting something which Brown-Forman is a stellar example of: a committed, long-term American manufacturing company," he said.

+The Distilled Spirits Council recently reported that 2017 export revenues for bourbon, Tennessee whiskey and rye whiskey products are projected to reach $1.1 billion.
+That would be the fifth time in six years that American whiskey exports topped $1 billion.

-Meanwhile, Pence trumpeted the Republican tax cuts in a campaign-style speech to about 700 cheering supporters.
+Meanwhile, Pence trumpeted the Republican tax cuts in a campaign-style speech to about 700 cheering supporters in Kentucky.
 Those tax cuts are emerging as a key issue in this year's midterm elections as Republican's try to keep their congressional majorities.

 Most Americans will save money on their tax bills in coming years, with wealthier taxpayers saving the most, but Pence focused on the benefits for the working class, saying millions of people have received pay raises or bonuses that he attributed to tax cuts on businesses.